 Atlanta has been lauded for its diverse burger scene and its top-notch, finger-licking barbecue, and now we’ve got bragging rights for an international cuisine that originates a long way from the South.

-Culture website Thrillist recently released its top 31 sushi restaurants in America list, and, wouldn’t you know it, a Buckhead hot spot AJC dining editors once referred to as “glamour sushi” has served up just enough mystique to appease the selective appetite of Thrillist editors.
+Culture website Thrillist released its top 31 sushi restaurants in America list in November, and, wouldn’t you know it, a Buckhead hot spot AJC dining editors once referred to as “glamour sushi” has served up just enough mystique to appease the selective appetite of Thrillist editors.

 Tomo, located on Peachtree Road in Buckhead, offers L.A.-style sushi in a mesmerizing atmosphere.
 Master chef and owner Tomo Naito, born in Osaka, Japan, opened the Japanese eatery in 2011 with one basic concept: “to do contemporary Japanese food with the absolute finest hand picked ingredients from all over the world,” according to the restaurant’s website.